jmcarp/ebike-library-cville/content/_index.md

 E-bikes can be a great alternative to driving, but they can also be a significant financial investment.
 We're loaning out e-bikes for up to a week so that community members can try commuting to work and running errands, and decide whether an e-bike is right for them.

 This is a lending library and not a rental service, so there's no charge for borrowing the e-bikes.
 But if you'd like to make a small donation to help with maintenance or add mores e-bikes to the library, we'd appreciate it!
-We also use referrals to buy e-bikes and accessories from [Rad Power Bikes](https://www.radpowerbikes.com/)—use our [referral code](http://rwrd.io/mt2dtbd?c) to save $50.
+We also use referrals to fund the library.
+If you buy an e-bike from [Rad Power Bikes](https://www.radpowerbikes.com/), you can use our [referral code](http://rwrd.io/mt2dtbd?c) to save $50, and Rad will give us a $50 credit.

 # What even is an e-bike?
 Why would I want one?